 - Awakening with a sharp intake of air (gasping)

-However, snoring as a symptom is not as common with central sleep apnea as it is with obstructive sleep apnea.
+However, snoring as a symptom is not as common in central sleep apnea as it is in obstructive sleep apnea.

-The brainstem links your brain to your spinal cord and controls such functions as heart rate and breathing among other things.
-The main cause of central sleep apnea is a failure in the ability of the brainstem to regulate your breathing pattern.
+The brainstem links your brain to your spinal cord and controls functions such as the heart rate and breathing among other things.
+The main cause of central sleep apnea is a failure of the brainstem to regulate your breathing pattern.

-The cause varies with the type of central sleep apnea you might have.
-Types include:
+The cause varies with the type of central sleep apnea.
+The types include:

-Primary central sleep apnea of infancy: This condition is associated with babies born prematurely.
-There is no definitive cause, but researchers suggest it may happen because the brainstem is underdeveloped and doesn’t regulate breathing properly.
+Primary central sleep apnea of infancy - This condition is associated with babies born prematurely.
+There is no definitive cause, but researchers suggest that it may happen because the brainstem is underdeveloped and doesn’t regulate breathing properly.

-Primary (idiopathic) central sleep apnea: Cause is unknown.
+Primary (idiopathic) central sleep apnea - the cause is unknown.

-Cheyne-Stokes breathing: Cheyne-Stokes breathing is characterized by an increase, and then a gradual decrease in breathing effort and airflow; the pattern repeats during the night.
+Cheyne-Stokes breathing - Cheyne-Stokes breathing is characterized by an increase and then gradual decrease in breathing and airflow; the pattern repeats during the night.
 This type of central sleep apnea is associated with stroke or congestive heart failure.

 Some complications of central sleep apnea can include:

-People at high altitude environment - Sleeping at a high altitude environment may increase your risk of sleep apnea.
+People at high altitudes - sleeping at high altitudes may increase your risk of sleep apnea.

-People with other medical conditions - Other conditions that occur with central sleep apnea include:
+People with other medical conditions that occur with central sleep apnea include: